What’s the most FAQ’s about hiring a birth photographer? I’ll let you know via this handy blog that you can digest at your leisure!

 Getting in touch to see if your due date is still available is the first step.
-My calendar and availability fills up quickly.
+My calendar and availability fill up quickly.

-Payment plans are also an option whereby you can spread the cost (no extra interest) and I offer a Gift Registry – Click here for more info!
+Payment plans are also an option whereby you can spread the cost (no extra interest) and I offer Gift Vouchers Here!

 Number 5: I think my baby is coming and labour is starting – when should I call?